Wildlife management and land management go hand-in-hand. There can not be one without the other.

 When landscaping your property, it is important to keep in mind that all trees and shrubs are not created equal.
 The guide in the link below should equip you with the tools and resources to help you decide what is best to plant on your property during the 2020 growing season!

-This past spring, the village board passed a resolution to recognize International Migratory Bird Day (PDF).
-Resolving to recognize IMBD, moves Chenequa closer towards its larger goals of preservation of the great outdoors and its inhabitants.
-IMBD celebrates and brings attention to one of the most important and spectacular events in the Americas — bird migration.
+This past spring, the village board passed a resolution to recognize World Migratory Bird Day (PDF).
+Resolving to recognize WMBD, moves Chenequa closer towards its larger goals of preservation of the great outdoors and its inhabitants.
+WMBD celebrates and brings attention to one of the most important and spectacular events in the Americas — bird migration.
 Bird Day is celebrated in Canada, the United States, Mexico, Central and South America, and the Caribbean.
 Public awareness and concern are crucial components of migratory bird conservation.
 Citizens who are enthusiastic about birds, informed about threats, and empowered to become involved in addressing those threats, can make a tremendous contribution to maintaining healthy bird populations.
 By modeling what can be done and involving people, their interest and involvement in stewardship can grow.
-One of the most successful vehicles for public education on migratory birds is International Migratory Bird Day (IMBD).
-Visit the International Migratory Birds website for more information.
+One of the most successful vehicles for public education on migratory birds is World Migratory Bird Day (WMBD).
+Visit the World Migratory Bird Day website for more information.

 Cats, Birds and You brochure (PDF)